Scorpion Marketing Review for Law Firms (2025): Complete Analysis of Services, Pricing & Client Experiences

 About InterCore Technologies

 Unlike multi-industry agencies, we focus solely on legal marketing, developing deep expertise in practice area-specific strategies, state bar compliance, and the unique challenges law firms face in competitive markets.
-Our approach combines transparent pricing, WordPress website ownership, month-to-month contract flexibility, and advanced GEO strategies that position your firm for sustained growth.
+Our approach combines transparent pricing, WordPress website ownership, month-to-month contract flexibility, and advanced GEO strategies that position your firm for sustained growth across both traditional search engines and emerging AI platforms like ChatGPT, Perplexity, and Claude.